Safe travel between European countries

 A common approach to travel measures in the EU

 On 13 October 2020, EU Member States adopted a Council Recommendation on a coordinated approach to the restriction of free movement in response to the COVID-19 pandemic.
-This Recommendation is based on the Commission’s proposal adopted on 4 September 2020.
+The Recommendation was updated on 1 February 2021,14 June 2021, and 25 January 2022.

 Common passenger locator form

 Data exchange between Member States' contact tracing authorities can be particularly important when travellers are crossing borders in close proximity to each other, such as in airplanes or trains.
 Digital Passenger Locator Forms can be used by Member States to collect data from cross-border travellers entering their territory.
-In order for Member States to exchange relevant data through the exchange platform developed by the Commission and EASA, the Commission published draft measures on 17 March 2021, which establish the necessary legal conditions for processing such personal data.
-These measures should be adopted by the time of the summer holiday season.
+In order for Member States to exchange relevant data through the exchange platform developed by the Commission and the European Aviation Safety Agency (EASA), the Commission published draft measures on 17 March 2021, which establish the necessary legal conditions for processing such personal data.

 Passenger and traveller rights